mooshkid/lifecom_salon/README.md

-# Project Title
+# Python Selenium - Hair Salon

-The purpose of this project is to extract all salon details from [https://hair-chiba.or.jp/category/salon](https://hair-chiba.or.jp/category/salon/)
+The purpose of this project is to extract the salon details from [https://hair-chiba.or.jp/category/salon](https://hair-chiba.or.jp/category/salon/), into an excel.

 ## Description

-An in-depth paragraph about your project and overview of use.
+The script first creates a list of all the salon page urls.
+Then it will scrape the details table found on each page into a pandas data frame to be output as a excel/csv file format.

 ## Getting Started

+### Prerequisites
+Python enviroment with dependencies installed.

 ### Dependencies